Inmarsat-Design/inmarsat-developer-pack/README.md

 This repo is intended to be as simple and framework agnostic as possible.

 You will need to be confident with HTML and CSS.
-We use the [BEM](http://getbem.com/) methodology for styling components, as it is one of the simplest well known methodologies that keeping css maintainable in large projects.
-Experience with bootstrap is beneficial but not necessary.
+We use the [BEM](http://getbem.com/) methodology for styling components, as it is one of the simplest, well known methodologies that keep css maintainable on large projects.

 ## Getting started